Trade Scanner Pro [MarketSignalsPro]

 The exit indicator is used in conjunction with other indicators in the system, such as the Moving Average (MA), the Relative Strength Index (RSI), and the Average True Range (ATR), to provide a comprehensive trading strategy.

 The exit indicator in the NNFX system can be any technical indicator that is deemed effective at identifying optimal exit points.
-Examples of exit indicators that are commonly used include the Parabolic SAR, and the Average Directional Index (ADX).
+Examples of exit indicators that are commonly used include the Parabolic SAR, the Average Directional Index (ADX), and the Chandelier Exit.

 The purpose of the exit indicator is to identify when a trend is likely to reverse or when the market conditions have changed, signaling the need to exit a trade.
 By using an exit indicator, traders can manage their risk and prevent significant losses.